Skip to content

 Work and volunteer placements with neighbouring businesses and organisations.

 In between building skills, fostering new relationships, contributing to the community and having lots of fun, you’ll also be supported to manage your health and wellbeing.
 Our specialist teams are big advocates for happy minds and active bodies.
-Based on your unique needs, they’ll collaborate with you to understand how you like to stay happy and healthy!
+Based on your unique needs, they’ll collaborate with you to understand how you like to keep happy and healthy!

 Our approach